 For a successful conviction, the prosecution must prove beyond a reasonable doubt that:

 - A defendant willfully engaged in any act, practice, or course of business that operates or would operate as a fraud or deceit upon any person, including making an untrue statement;

 - The defendant’s acts must be undertaken in connection with a securities transaction;

 - The defendant must directly or indirectly use the security in connection with the scheme to defraud; and

 A conviction under 18 USC §1348 can have serious consequences.
 Securities fraud is punishable by up to 25 years in prison.
 Additionally, securities fraud can involve very high fines depending on the circumstances of the case.
 Usually, the fines will amount to approximately $250,000, but in certain cases, fines of up to $5 million may been issued.
 Probation is also a possible penalty for securities fraud, especially when the instance of fraud did not result in any financial loss.
 Restitution may also be ordered when the securities fraud involves investors, employees, clients, or others who suffered monetary loss as a result of the fraud.

-Call (646) 663-4430 today to learn more about how we can help you resolve your problems.
+Call (646) 663-4430 or contact us online today to learn more about how we can help you resolve your problems.
 Our securities fraud lawyers are ready to fight on your behalf.

 He was able to dismiss my case and save tons of money on future fines- G

 This law firm is extremely professional and knowledgeable.- Jack

 They worked, fought and won my case.- Bernadette